-During the thirteen weeks ended February 29, 2020 and February 23, 2019, approximately 90.2% and 91.0%, respectively, of the Company's revenues were derived from fees for route servicing of Core Laundry Operations, Specialty Garments, and First Aid performed by the Company's employees at the customer's location of business.
-During the twenty-six weeks ended February 29, 2020 and February 23, 2019, approximately 90.9% and 91.0%, respectively, of the Company's revenues were derived from fees for route servicing of Core Laundry Operations, Specialty Garments, and First Aid performed by the Company's employees at the customer's location of business.
+During the thirteen weeks ended November 28, 2020 and November 30, 2019, approximately 91.0% and 91.6%, respectively, of the Company's revenues were derived from fees for route servicing of Core Laundry Operations, Specialty Garments, and First Aid customers performed by the Company's employees at the customer's location of business.
 Revenues from the Company's route servicing customer contracts represent a single performance obligation.
 The Company recognizes these revenues over time as services are performed based on the nature of services provided and contractual rates (input method).
 Certain of the Company's customer contracts, primarily within the Company's Core Laundry Operations, include pricing terms and conditions that include components of variable consideration.
-The variable consideration is typically in the form of consideration due to customer based performance metrics specified within the contract.
+The variable consideration is typically in the form of consideration due to customer-based performance metrics specified within the contract.
 Specifically, some contracts contain discounts or rebates that the customer can earn through the achievement of specified volume levels.
 Each component of variable consideration is earned based on the Company's actual performance during the measurement period specified within the contract.
 To determine the transaction price, the Company estimates the variable consideration using the most likely amount method, based on the specific contract provisions and known performance results during the relevant measurement period.
 When determining if variable consideration should be constrained, the Company considers whether factors outside its control could result in a significant reversal of revenue.
 In making these assessments, the Company considers the likelihood and magnitude of a potential reversal.
 The Company's performance period generally corresponds with the monthly invoice period.
-No significant constraints on the Company's revenue recognition were applied during the thirteen and twenty-six weeks ended February 29, 2020 or February 23, 2019.
+No significant constraints on the Company's revenue recognition were applied during the thirteen weeks ended November 28, 2020 or November 30, 2019.
 The Company reassesses these estimates during each reporting period.
 The Company maintains a liability for these discounts and rebates within accrued liabilities on the consolidated balance sheets.
 Variable consideration also includes consideration paid to a customer at the beginning of a contract.
 The Company capitalizes this consideration and amortizes it over the life of the contract as a reduction to revenue in accordance with the updated accounting guidance for revenue recognition.
 These assets are included in other assets on the consolidated balance sheets.